 - convicted felons

-- people convicted of domestic violence
+- people convicted of domestic violence, even as a misdemeanor

 - people under indictment or information for any crime carrying more than one year of prison